brandonrobertz/hextractor/README.md

     npm run build-prod

-This will update the root `autoscrape-extractor.html` file and will be picked up by Workbench if you are running Workbench's `./bin/dev develop-module autoscrape-extractor-workbench` tool.
+This will update the root `hextractor.html` file and will be picked up by Workbench if you are running Workbench's `./bin/dev develop-module hextractor` tool.

 ## Design Overview